 In this program you will:

-- Gain in-depth knowledge in areas such as functional anatomy, exercise physiology, biomechanics, motor control and learning, and sports nutrition
+- Gain in-depth knowledge in areas such as functional anatomy, motor control and learning, exercise physiology and biomechanics

 - Test and train athletes in USC’s nationally accredited sports science labs

 - Learn about sports psychology, performance analysis, coaching and exercise rehabilitation

 - Get hands-on experience through a minimum of 270 hours of supervised professional practice

 Our sport and exercise science teaching staff are highly qualified specialists, and several have held major coaching and sport science roles with high profile international sporting teams.
 Our sport and exercise science laboratory facilities are recognised nationally, USC is the first Australian university to receive laboratory accreditation under the National Sport Science Quality Assurance Program.